Dobiasd/FunctionalPlus/CONTRIBUTING.md

 The function resides in `./include/fplus/filter.hpp`, because, well, it is some kind of filter. ;)

-The coding style (what is lower/upper case, spaced instead of tabs, etc.) becomes apparent by just looking at the current code.
-Lines should not exceed 80 characters.
+Some parts of the coding style (what is lower/upper case, spaced instead of tabs, etc.) should(tm) be apparent from looking at the current code.
+Lines (if feasible) should not exceed 80 characters.
+And let's use `ms-vscode.cpptools` to auto-format code.

 Every public exposed function (so everything not in `namespace internal`) should have an `API search type`.
 So the `./api_search/compile_all_and_deploy.sh` can parse the type and show it on the [website](http://www.editgym.com/fplus-api-search/).
 It will be run by a website admin after merging your pull request